Abigale001/abigale001.github.io/_pages/about.md

 News
 ======
+- I have 2 fundings granted, **NSFC Youth Program** and **the Jiangsu Province Foundation for Young Scientists**.
+The total funding is ￥500,000.
 - We have 2 research papers accepted by the top conference [CIKM 2025](https://cikm2025.org/) (**CCF B, CORE A**).
   * NR-GCF: Graph Collaborative Filtering with Improved Noise Resistance
   * Multimodal Sentiment Analysis with Multi-Perspective Thinking via Large Multimodal Models